smondepulanka/github-actions-ci-cd-pipeline-to-deploy-a-web-app-to-amazon-ec2/README.md

 # github-actions-ci-cd-pipeline-to-deploy-a-web-app-to-amazon-ec2
-Deploy WebApp to Amazon EC2 using GitHub Actions
+Deploy WebApp to Amazon EC2 using GitHub Actionss